chiduc2905/test/README.md

 ```

 ## Contact
-Please feel free to contact me via email linh.tn212860@sis.hust.edu.vn if you need anything related to this repo!
+Please feel free to contact me via email linh.tn212860@sis.hust.edu.vn or linhthan1512@gmail.com if you need anything related to this repo!
 ## Citation
 If you feel this code is useful, please give us 1 ⭐ and cite our paper.
 ```bash